-Are you wondering if a career in Dental Hygiene is the right choice for you?
+Are you wondering if a career as a Dental Hygienist is the right choice for you?

 In recent years there has been an increase in knowledge about the progression and treatment of periodontal disease.
 Ultrasonic instrumentation has been refined and several chemotherapeutic agents are being used in the treatment of periodontal disease.
 Dentists and dental hygienists are successfully treating periodontal disease in their practices.
 Dental hygiene has evolved into a challenging career offering attractive income potential.